zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Mike says how dare Dan speak for other people.
 He says, “It’s presumptuous.”
 “To be presumptuous” (presumptuous) means doing som ething that is wrong, that is inappropriate, because, once again, you don ’t have the right to do it.
 You’re assuming that you can do something when, in fact, you should not be doing it.
 So you walk into a bar and you start tal king to this beautiful woman, and about halfway through your conversation you give he r your phone number and you say, “Well, let’s meet next Friday for a drink.
 Give me a call,” that would be presumptuous; the verb would be “to presume.”
 You are presuming that the woman is interested in you and wants to go on a dat e with you.
 That would be very presumptuous, probably not very successfully e ither!

 Patti says Dan “was trying to make a point.”
-“To m ake a point” is an expression that means to do something to demonstrate or prove something else.
+“To make a point” is an expression that means to do something to demonstrate or prove something else.
 It’s often used simply to mean to make a statement or a strong  statement, and sometimes you can add the preposition “of” at the end when yo u want to say that you specifically and purposely did something.
 For exam ple: “I want to make a point of arriving at work on time every day this week.”
 You are planning on doing it, probably because you want to prove something or dem onstrate something, or simply because you think it’s important.
 Patti say s Dan was trying to say something important, “to make a point and probably just got carried away.”
 “To get carried away” means to be so excited, so enthus iastic about doing something that you do too much of it; you don’t realize you’r e doing too much.
 To go back to our example at the bar, if the woman actually do es call you, and you decide that you’re going to buy her a dozen roses and a bo ttle of champagne and get a special car – a limousine to pick you up together a t this restaurant, you go to the best restaurant in the city, you might be getting c arried away.
 You might be doing too much – especially if it’s just your first  date!
 If you bought her a ring, to marry her, you would definitely be getting carried away.

 Patti says, “I agree that what he said could be ins ulting (could hurt someone’s feelings), but let’s give him the benefit of the do ubt.”
 “To give (someone) the benefit of the doubt” is to assume that what someon e said or did, they did for a good reason; they had good intentions even though t he result was negative.
 When you’re not sure why someone did something, and  it seems like something bad happened, you can give them the benefit of the doubt; you can say, “Well, they probably didn’t realize they were talking so l oudly on their cell phone in the café yesterday.”
 So, you’re not going to get angry  at them, you’re going to give them the benefit of the doubt.
 Perhaps there’s som ething they didn’t understand